 Non-Physicians

-• In partnership with the Multi-Society Pain Workgroup, we submitted comments to the Oklahoma State Legislature opposing Oklahoma HB 2168, which would allow certified registered nurse anesthetists to perform interventional pain procedures.
+- In partnership with the Multi-Society Pain Workgroup, your Academy submitted comments to the Oklahoma State Legislature opposing Oklahoma HB 2168, which would allow certified registered nurse anesthetists to perform interventional pain procedures.
 Advocacy efforts were successful in defeating the bill.

-• Solicited Academy members in New York to stop the elimination of oversight of physician assistants (PAs) in Part W of the Governor’s proposed Health and Mental Hygiene Budget (A.3007/S.4007).
+- Solicited Academy members in New York to stop the elimination of oversight of physician assistants (PAs) in Part W of the Governor’s proposed Health and Mental Hygiene Budget (A.3007/S.4007) for the 2023-2024 state fiscal year.
 Local Academy members sent more than 80 letters to state officials.
-The final budget was signed by the Governor on May 3 and the provision eliminating the oversight of physician assistants was removed.
+The final budget was signed by the Governor in 2023 and the provision eliminating the oversight of physician assistants was removed.

 Fighting Against PM&R Physician Fee Cuts and For Improved PM&R Physician Payment